In this post, I argued transit can’t be judged on the low ridership of

 Dial-a-Ride is an area of great technological ferment.
 There are lots of opportunities to improve the ways that Dial-a-Ride can be dispatched, making more spontaneous use possible.
 These improvements could vastly expand the demand for Dial-a-Ride, but they don’t change the physical limits of supply.

 Look at it from the perspective of the driver, who sees the calls pop up on the screen.
 Regardless of the dispatch method, Dial-a-Ride means each passenger requires her own bit of routing and a separate stop.
 In this style of operation, will you really be able to pick up a passenger every three minutes, on average, all day?
 That’s what it means to achieve 20 boardings per revenue hour, an astronomical performance for a Dial-a-Ride but still very low for an urban fixed route.
 The only way to get higher performance is if you get lots of people traveling as groups, i.e. not requiring the individual responsiveness that is the whole point of Dial-a-Ride.

-This whole issue is important because it's common to hear talk of Dial-a-Ride innovation as though it somehow changes the fundamentals of service to low-density areas.
+This whole issue is important because it’s common to hear talk of Dial-a-Ride innovation as though it somehow changes the fundamentals of service to low-density areas.
 It does not.
 Labor remains the dominant element of transit cost in developed countries, so ridership per revenue hour remains a good unit for assessing performance.
-Dial-a-Rides can do wonderful things, but they're still Coverage services, and in any large urban area, you wouldn't run them if maximum ridership were your only goal.
+Dial-a-Rides can do wonderful things, but they’re still Coverage services.
+In any large urban area, you wouldn’t run them if maximum ridership were your only goal.